Intoxicated Motorcyclists Can Cause Accidents

 According to the National Highway Traffic Safety Administration, there is a significant number of motorcyclists who are injured or killed every years.
 Studies conducted two years ago revealed that there were approximately 8 million motorcycles on the road which accounted for nearly 90,000 injuries and 5,000 deaths which makes motorcycles one of the most dangerous forms of transportation.4 Motorcyclists in comparison to passenger vehicle occupants are five times more likely to be injured and twenty-six times more likely to be involved in a fatal accident.5

 Motorcycles and Drunk Driving

-There are a number of reasons why motorcycle accidents occur, but some of the leading causes include cars making left turns, lane splitting, inclement weather, and road hazards such as potholes, uneven lanes, lose debris, or dead animals.6 However, one of the leading causes is alcohol consumption as approximately half of all single motorcycle accidents involve alcohol use with its correlated relationship to speeding.7 Intoxication is statistically a greater issue for motorcyclists then motor vehicle drivers; the National Highway Traffic Safety Administration indicates that fewer drivers have a blood alcohol level over the national limit of 0.08 then the almost 27 percent of intoxicated motorcycle riders who are involved in a fatal accident annually.8 The propensity for intoxicated riding combined with the physical and mental impairments associated with alcohol use increased the chances for accidents to occur.
+There are a number of reasons why motorcycle wrecks occur, but some of the leading causes include cars making left turns, lane splitting, inclement weather, and road hazards such as potholes, uneven lanes, lose debris, or dead animals.6 However, one of the leading causes is alcohol consumption as approximately half of all single motorcycle accidents involve alcohol use with its correlated relationship to speeding.7 Intoxication is statistically a greater issue for motorcyclists then motor vehicle drivers; the National Highway Traffic Safety Administration indicates that fewer drivers have a blood alcohol level over the national limit of 0.08 then the almost 27 percent of intoxicated motorcycle riders who are involved in a fatal accident annually.8 The propensity for intoxicated riding combined with the physical and mental impairments associated with alcohol use increased the chances for accidents to occur.

 Contact an Experienced St. Louis Personal Injury Attorney for a Free Consultation